joshingly/tm-acceptor/readme.md

 Transition Table Specification
 --

 Just a list of values separated by commas.
 Each line MUST have at least two items, the state name and true or false indicating whether the state is a final state.
 After that, in groups of 4, you have... new state name, input, output,  and direction to move the tape.
 Look at ex1, ex2, and ex3 for examples.
+Lambdas are denoted by forward slashes ( / )

 Usage
 --